dotnet/dotnet-docker/1.0/README.md

 - [Self-contained](https://github.com/dotnet/dotnet-docker-samples/tree/master/dotnetapp-selfcontained) sample using the `runtime-deps` base OS image (with native dependencies added).
 - [Preview](https://github.com/dotnet/dotnet-docker-samples/tree/master/dotnetapp-preview) sample using a Preview `sdk` .NET Core SDK image.

-Windows Container variants are provided at the same locations, above, and use slightly different image tags (for example, `1.0.0-preview2-nanoserver`).
+Windows Container image variants are provided at the same locations, above, and use slightly different image tags (for example, `nanoserver-sdk`).

+You can directly run a .NET Core Docker image from the [microsoft/dotnet-samples](https://hub.docker.com/r/microsoft/dotnet-samples/) repo.

 See [Building Docker Images for .NET Core Applications](https://docs.microsoft.com/dotnet/articles/core/docker/building-net-docker-images) to learn more about the various Docker images and when to use each for them.